Young parents build healthy relationships

 Sangita tells us she wants to keep her child away from mobile phones.
 They rarely use their mobile in front of their child and she thinks his young mind will not progress if he starts using a mobile phone at an early age.
 Instead, Sangita and Vivek make balls, toys, and cars using the local resources available for their son.
 Both enjoy spending quality time playing with their son.

-Vivek adds: “In the parenting sessions, we learnt to use materials like pebbles and corn inside a ball.
+Vivek adds: “In the parenting sessions, we learned to use materials like pebbles and corn inside a ball.
 It makes different sounds.
 I tried to make it for my child.”

 The parenting sessions have also taught the couple storytelling skills, and they are encouraged to spend time together discussing day-to-day activities, reading together, or walking through the garden with their child.